Home Business Insurance: What Homeowners Policies Don't Cover

 What "Incidental Business Coverage" Actually Means

 Most standard homeowners policies (like the common HO-3 form) do include a small allowance for what's called incidental business property.
-This applies to very low-exposure home operations — think occasional freelance work rather than a full business operation.
+This applies to very low-exposure home operations, think occasional freelance work rather than a full business operation.

-Here's what those limits typically look like:
+Here's what those limits typically look like in 2026:

 Coverage Type Typical Limit